AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/ai-buddy.md

 * The assistant uses content from Internal catalogs that your administrator enables for the learner AI assistant.

-* If you do not have access to a course, job aid, or learning object, the assistant does not use it to generate responses.

 * The assistant respects your role, group membership, and catalog permissions when retrieving information.

 ### What content does the AI Assistant not use

 The Learner AI Assistant limits responses to your assigned learning scope.

-* It does not use content from Shared, Acquired, External, or other non‑Internal catalogs.
+* It does not use content from Default, Shared, Acquired, External, or other non‑Internal catalogs.

 * It does not retrieve information from third‑party content libraries such as LinkedIn Learning or Go1.